 Grilled bananas are vaguely like fried plantains.
 The fiery grates caramelize the bananas just a bit around the grill marks.
 Inside, the bananas become hot, melty, and gooey.
 With a simple drizzling of chocolate sauce, it’s a worthy dessert all on its own.

-But if you want to take it up a significant notch, make grilled banana splits.
+But if you want to take it up a significant notch, make this grilled banana split.

-See how to make grilled banana splits in this video cooking demo:
+See how easy it is to make a vegan grilled banana split in this video:

-These grilled banana splits are topped with scoops of So Delicious creamy cashew frozen dessert and a generous drizzling of chocolate peanut butter sauce.
+These grilled banana splits are topped with scoops of non-dairy ice cream and a generous drizzling of chocolate peanut butter sauce.
 Think of it as a chocolate peanut butter cup in liquid form.

 This grilled banana splits recipe was my entry into the So Delicious Dairy Free recipe contest in collaboration with Go Dairy Free.
 While I was not compensated for my time creating this recipe, I did receive a small grocery stipend.